-Determining the presence or absence of detectable hepatitis B e antibody in monitoring infection status of individuals with chronic hepatitis B
+Determining the presence or absence of detectable hepatitis B virus e antibody in monitoring infection status of individuals with chronic hepatitis B

 Determining infectivity of hepatitis B virus (HBV) carriers